Will Joseph Duggar And Kendra Caldwell Expedite Wedding Like Joy-Anna Duggar And Austin Forsyth?

 Joseph Duggar and Kendra Caldwell just had their joint bachelor-bachelorette party this weekend.
-That got the fans wondering if they will expedite their wedding date, just like Joy-Anna Duggar and Austin Forsyth did.
-Right now on Joe and Kendra’s wedding registry, it says that their wedding date is October 7, 2017.
+That got fans wondering if they will expedite their wedding date, just like Joy-Anna Duggar and Austin Forsyth did.
+On Joe and Kendra’s wedding registry, it says that their wedding date is October 7, 2017.
 Joy-Anna and Austin’s date was also set to early October, but they surprised the fans by getting married in June.

-So now that the joint party is done, Jill & Jessa Counting On fans are wondering if Joe and Kendra will expedite their wedding so that they can start their lives as a married couple sooner.
+Now that the joint party is done, Jill & Jessa: Counting On fans are wondering if Joe and Kendra will expedite their wedding so that they can start their lives as a married couple sooner.

 “So then it would seem that the wedding is just around the corner,” Lulu Hader commented on the post the family made about their bachelor-bachelorette party.
 “Normally people do a bachelor/bachelorette right before the wedding.”